-On Saturday, September 23, 2017 from 9 am to 4 pm, the Betty Brinn Children’s Museum and Learn Deep co-hosted the 2nd annual Making in Education Conference, sponsored by Rockwell Automation.
-Panel discussions, hands-on workshops and presentations developed for professional educators welcomed classroom teachers, administrators and others in the field to learn best practices and share information, skills and strategies to encourage project-based learning in schools, libraries and other learning spaces.
+The Making in Education Conference will be held on Saturday, September 29, 2018 from 9 am to 4 pm.
+Panel discussions, hands-on workshops and presentations are for professional educators – classroom teachers, administrators and others in the field – to learn best practices and share information, skills and strategies to encourage project-based learning in schools, libraries and other learning spaces.

-The Betty Brinn Museum, Maker Faire’s co-host, will once again organize Field Trip Friday programs in 2018 for elementary, middle and high-school students.
+The Betty Brinn Museum, Maker Faire’s co-host, will once again host Field Trip Friday programs in 2018 for elementary, middle and high-school students.
 Field Trip Friday includes an orientation with a Museum maker, a schedule of hands-on workshops and demonstrations with Faire exhibitors, a behind-the-scenes tour of the Faire and opportunities to talk with makers who will exhibit their work over the weekend.
-Maker Faire Field Trip Friday 2017 was generously supported by the Harley-Davidson Foundation, allowing us to welcome more than 700 students – many from high-needs neighborhoods – to the Faire!
+Maker Faire Field Trip Friday welcomes more than 700 students – many from high-needs neighborhoods – to the Faire!